JeanCarlosPA/globant_data_test/README.md

                             'query_result': 'id,department,count\n8,Support,256\n6,Human Resources,249\n'}
 ```

-# Note:
-Keep in mind that the values for test endpoints hosted in AWS the right URL need to be provided in the request.
+`NOTE`: Keep in mind that the values for test endpoints hosted in AWS the right URL need to be provided in the request.

 ## Cleanup